project-flogo/contrib/activity/kafka/README.md

-# Kafka Publisher Activity
+# Kafka Activity

-The *Kafka* activity publishes messages on a topic in a Kafka cluster.
+This activity publishes messages on a topic in a Kafka cluster.

 ### Flogo CLI
 ```bash